 - Art.
 1. Mandatory Use.
-Institutions are required to use the NCAA Individual Season Record Form (ISRF) available on the NWCA OPC system. - Art.
+Institutions are required to use the NCAA Individual Season Record Form (ISRF) available in the Trackwrestling system.
+(See Rules 8.1.1 and 8.1.2.) - Art.
 2. Non-Registered Tournaments.
 Any wrestler whose name appears on an NCAA member institutional roster is prohibited from competing at non-NCAA registered tournaments. - Art.
 3. Allowable ISRF Matches.
 All attached or unattached matches against competitors who compete on intercollegiate teams at four-year, degree-granting institutions and matches against competitors from two-year institutions shall be counted.
 This includes matches wrestled against competitors listed on an institution's roster when the wrestler is ineligible or redshirting at a four-year, degree-granting institution. - Art.
 4. Non-Allowable ISRF Matches.
-Exhibition matches between teammates, against opponents who are not listed on an institutional roster, a club-level wrestler, a prospective student-athlete or an armed services student-athlete shall not be counted. - Art.
+Matches between teammates, against opponents who are not listed on an institutional roster, a club-level wrestler, a prospective student-athlete or an armed services student-athlete shall not be counted. - Art.
 5. Indicating Unattached Wrestlers.
 Unattached wrestlers shall be listed as unattached followed by their college affiliation (e.g., Unattached-Weber State University). - Art.
 6. Ineligible Wrestlers.
-Ineligible wrestlers shall not count matches on their ISRF that were wrestled while ineligible.
-Should the wrestler become eligible (e.g., remove his or her redshirt status) at any time during the season, matches wrestled while ineligible shall be placed on the wrestler's ISRF. - Art.
+Ineligible wrestlers shall not count matches on their ISRF in the Trackwrestling system that were wrestled while ineligible.
+Should the wrestler become eligible (e.g., remove their redshirt status) at any time during the season, matches wrestled while ineligible shall be placed on the wrestler's ISRF in the Trackwrestling system. - Art.
 7. Accuracy Requirements.
-NCAA member institutions are responsible for ensuring each wrestler's ISRF is accurately inputted into the NWCA OPC system.
+NCAA member institutions are responsible for ensuring each wrestler's ISRF is accurately inputted into the Trackwrestling system.
+Match outcomes listed in the ISRF must use the official abbreviations in

+- Rule 4.11.
 Failure to correctly complete the ISRF may result in the assessment of an institutional penalty.
-Corrections to the ISRF shall be made in consultation with the opposing institution, tournament directors and Trackwrestling, as appropriate. - Art.
+Corrections to the ISRF shall be made in consultation with the opposing institution, tournament directors and Trackwrestling, as appropriate.
+(See Table 4.11.1.) - Art.
 8. Recording Results.
-Results shall be entered into the NWCA OPC system not more than 24 hours after a home event and not more than 48 hours after an away event.
-All ISRF results shall be entered before the wrestler's next competition. - Art.
+Results shall be entered into the Trackwrestling system not more than 24 hours after a home event and not more than 48 hours after an away event.
+All ISRF results shall be entered into the Trackwrestling system before the wrestler's next competition. - Art.
 9. Results Approval.
-Each institution shall approve the results from each competition entered into the NWCA OPC system not more than 48 hours after a home event and not more than 96 hours after an away event.
+Each institution shall approve the results from each competition entered into the Trackwrestling system not more than 48 hours after a home event and not more than 96 hours after an away event.